 We started the jewelry training project in 2010 because we were looking for a profession that would enable a high wage and the possibility of life-long learning and professional advancement.
 Metalsmithing in India has traditionally been done only by men, and members of certain castes.
 Because we needed female trainers to teach at a rescue shelter, we had to bring our first trainers over from the US and UK, but today the graduates of that first program are able to serve as trainers and managers for the next generation.
 Our jewelers take pride in being pioneers as some of India's first women goldsmiths!
 Design by Melissa Tyson

 NEW - Sterling Silver necklace inspired by the well-known toggle switch used all over the world to turn electronic devices on and off.
 Originally, toggle switches were marked with...
 View full product details

-Eye-catching drop earrings are part of a collection designed by the women of our jewelry program in partnership with a researcher at Woods Hole Oceanographic Institute.
+Eye-catching drop earrings are part of a collection designed by the women of our jewelry program in partnership with Woods Hole Oceanographic Institute.
 Sterling...
 View full product details

 Striking Sterling Silver and gold-dipped brass necklace, 20".
 Several of the shapes incorporate both metals cleverly fused together.
 Design by Ruksana.
 Sacred geometry involves sacred universal patterns...
 View full product details

 Sterling silver and brass circles are inseparably linked together and strung on 17" sterling silver chain with handmade s-clasp.
 Designer Dipa created this piece to...
 View full product details